FluxLemur/citybash/README.md

   - Cities are placed at random in a 2D space such that distances between cities are variable.
   - Among the cities that belong to players, the world _may_ also contains some randomly placed NPC cities.
 - Gold Usage
-  - Each city has a base income rate of gold at the start of the game.
+  - Each city has a base income of gold at the start of the game.
   - A player can spend gold to increase their:
     * City level
     * Military power